tonyhallett/dexie-typesafe/README.md

 A different "db" type is returned as this reflects the new config.

-1. Tables can be deleted
+Tables can be deleted with null.
-2. There is no `on("populate")` for an upgraded database.

 Most importantly, if your schema mandates updating existing tables then you will need to supply the upgradeFunction.